-‘Letter drafted by PMO’: Mahua Moitra on Darshan Hiranandani’s claims in ‘cash for query’ row
+‘Letter drafted by PMO’: Mahua Moitra dismisses businessman’s allegations in ‘cash for query’ row

 The row

-On October 15, Bharatiya Janata Party MP Nishikant Dubey had written to Lok Sabha Speaker Om Birla and sought to have Moitra immediately suspended for allegedly taking bribes from Hiranandani to ask questions in parliament.
+On October 15, Bharatiya Janata Party MP Nishikant Dubey had written to Lok Sabha Speaker Om Birla seeking to have Moitra immediately suspended for allegedly taking bribes from Hiranandani to ask questions in parliament.

 He accused Moitra of breach of parliamentary privilege, contempt of the House and criminal conspiracy.
 Nearly 50 of the 61 questions asked by Moitra were meant to “seek information with the intent of protecting or perpetuating business interests” of Hiranandani, Dubey alleged in his letter.